Cooba13/proxypool-simplestats/README.md

 Bootstrap support added by https://github.com/darrenturn90/

+Beautification of main page by TheoRettish http://mon.qemulab.com/

 INSTALLATION
 ===========

 First you need to download this repositoty to location, where apache or some other web server can reach it.
-Then copy ./include/config.example.php to ./include/config.php and set all needed values.
+Then copy ./include/config.example.php to **./include/config.php** and set all needed values.
 Set scheduler to run ./bin/tx.php ./bin/active.php and ./bin/unpaid.php
 Something like